 Detentions: Students may be required to come before the regular school hour, during lunch, or remain beyond the school day.
 Detentions are designed to allow the students the opportunity to make up school work missed due to tardiness, absence, and address behavior that is considered disruptive to the educational process.
-There are two types of detentions: 1.
-Teacher detentions are up to 25 minutes and 2.
-Dean detentions are served before school, during a portion of the student's lunch, or after school.
 Students are required to make arrangements to attend.
 Students are also responsible to provide their own transportation to or from a detention.